Every building tells a story—you just need to know what to look for in the brickwork, windows, and street patterns.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Walk in a systematic grid pattern, alternating north-south and east-west streets.
-Photograph both sides.
+Alternate north-south and east-west streets, photographing both sides.
 Look up—architectural details concentrate above ground-floor retail where they survived modernization.
+Document cornerstone dates, building plaques, brick patterns (running bond vs. Flemish bond), window styles, and roof lines.

-Note architectural styles and their geographic clustering.
-A single block might show Victorian, Craftsman, and mid-century modern—each wave of construction tells an economic story.
+Note where styles cluster and shift—a single block might show Victorian, Craftsman, and mid-century modern in sequence.
+Each wave tells an economic story.
 Photograph transition points where styles change abruptly.
+Find repurposed buildings where the bones reveal original use: loading docks, ceiling heights, and window placement don't lie.

-Cross-reference your physical findings with historical records: old city directories (libraries often have these), Sanborn fire insurance maps (show building footprints and materials by year), historical photographs, and newspaper archives.
-Your documentation gains context.
+Mark construction dates, architectural styles, and historical use patterns on a map.
+Cross-reference your physical findings with old city directories, Sanborn fire insurance maps (which show building footprints and materials by year), historical photographs, and newspaper archives.
+Your ground-level documentation gains depth from these records.

 Get everything you need to make this quest amazing.